Heavy-Vehicle-Networking-At-U-Tulsa/Teensy-Tools/README.md

 ## Libraries

-The crypto in this repository comes from Ryhs Weatherly's arduinolibs - https://github.com/rweather/arduinolibs
+The crypto in this repository comes from Ryhs Weatherley's arduinolibs - https://github.com/rweather/arduinolibs